2bnb/2bnb-extras/readme.md

 The build script will NOT leave the private key in the `keys` folder.
 It will delete it instead, to avoid any accidental uploading or distribution.

 Be aware, that the names of the `.bisign` and `.bikey` files depend on the latest tag on git.
 This means that, if you wish to upload a release, it is advised to first tag the latest git commit, and then build the mod.
-That way you have a nice version, such as `bnb_e_v1.0.3.bikey` rather than `bnb_e_v1.0.3-g0558b0c.bikey`.
+That way you have a nice version, such as `bnb_ex_v1.0.3.bikey` rather than `bnb_ex_v1.0.3-g0558b0c.bikey`.

 ## Naming conventions
 To make the names of this mod less likely to run into problems in the future regarding the inclusion of a number in the name:
-- for code: bnb_e
+- for code: bnb_ex
 - for urls: 2bnb-extras
 - for presentation: 2BNB Extras

 ### Prefixes
-The prefix `bnb_e_` should be used where appropriate to avoid any potential name clashes with other mods.
+The prefix `bnb_ex_` should be used where appropriate to avoid any potential name clashes with other mods.

 ## Contact
 For any questions, contact Arend or Ford on the 2nd Battalion, Nord Brigade [Discord](https://discord.gg/DRaWNyf).